 Known as The Marketing Stylist® for most of her career, Lisa N. Alexander has worked as an art director, graphic designer, and marketing director.
 Now as the owner of the award-winning creative agency PrettyWork Creative LLC (PWC), she serves as the company’s CEO and creative director.
 She along with her team help their clients tell amazing stories through video.

 Lisa and her husband Elgin Alexander produced their first documentary entitled, What Mercy Looks Like in 2017 and the project is available to watch on Amazon.com.
 It is a story about the volunteers who helped rebuild Houston after Hurricane Harvey and the organization that spearheaded the mission.
-The documentary won a Gold Remi at the 2018 WorldFest Houston International Independent Film Festival and was Selected for Showing at the San Antonio Film Festival.
+The documentary won a Gold Remi at the 2018 WorldFest Houston International Independent Film Festival and was an Official Selection at the San Antonio Film Festival.

 With the world ready for more content from Black women creators, Lisa is in the process of producing several scripted series that tell stories centered around growing up in a Black LGBTQ family and Black women struggling with their faith.

 Lisa is a sought-after speaker and leaves her audiences, inspired, informed, and empowered!

 She is also the author of This Woman Knows and What Million-Dollar Brands Know: Marketing & Branding Strategies for Today’s Entrepreneur.

 Lisa has appeared on Fox, The Weather Channel, PRINT Magazine the Houston Chronicle, and has presented to international audiences.